-After any urgent medical problems are resolved, further treatment depends on the severity of alcohol use and other medical and psychiatric conditions of the patient.
+After any urgent medical problems are resolved, further treatment depends on the severity of alcohol use and the person's other medical and mental health disorders.
 If people have not become dependent on alcohol, doctors may discuss the serious consequences of alcohol use with them, recommend ways to reduce or stop their drinking, and schedule follow-up visits to check on how well they are doing.

-For people with more severe alcohol use, particularly those who have coexisting medical and psychiatric conditions, a detoxification and rehabilitation program may be recommended.
+For people with more severe alcohol use, particularly those who have coexisting medical and mental health disorders, a detoxification and rehabilitation program may be recommended.

-In the first phase, alcohol is completely withdrawn, and any withdrawal symptoms are treated.
+In the first phase of detoxification and rehabilitation, alcohol is completely withdrawn, and any withdrawal symptoms are treated.
 Then people with alcohol use disorder have to learn ways to modify their behavior.
 Without help, most problem drinkers relapse within a few days or weeks.
 Rehabilitation programs, which combine psychotherapy with medical supervision, can help.
 People are warned about how difficult stopping is.
 They are also taught ways to enhance the motivation to stop and to avoid situations that are likely to trigger drinking.
 Treatment is tailored to the individual.
 These programs also enlist the support of family members and friends.
-Self-help groups, such as Alcoholics Anonymous Alcoholics Anonymous: A Path to Recovery Alcohol (ethanol) is a depressant.
-Consuming large amounts rapidly or regularly can cause health problems, including organ damage, coma, and death.
-Genetics and personal characteristics may... read more , can also help.
+Self-help groups, such as Alcoholics Anonymous , can also help.

-Sometimes certain drugs (disulfiram, naltrexone, acamprosate, and clonidine) can help people with alcohol use disorder avoid drinking alcohol.
-However, drugs can typically help only if people are motivated and cooperative and if the drugs are used as part of an ongoing intensive counseling regimen.
+Sometimes certain medications (disulfiram, naltrexone, acamprosate, and clonidine) can help people with alcohol use disorder avoid drinking alcohol.
+However, medications can typically help only if people are motivated and cooperative and if the medications are used as part of an ongoing intensive counseling regimen.
 Results vary.

 Disulfiram deters drinking because it interferes with alcohol metabolism, causing acetaldehyde (a substance that results from the breakdown of alcohol) to build up in the bloodstream.
 Acetaldehyde makes people feel ill.
 Within 5 to 15 minutes after people who took disulfiram drink alcohol, the buildup of acetaldehyde causes